himanshushekha/PROJECTS-WEB/README.md

 # PROJECTS-WEB
-It contains projects related to web tech.
-Local host project in which user data storein the local storage
+It contains projects related to Front end technology HTML CSS JS AND REACT